 Terminals and lugs (the clamps that hold the wires in place and together) may be under-torqued during installation.
-A maintenance team can identify the issue and tighten up things.
+A maintenance team can identify the issue and tighten things up.

 Pinched wires can happen with improper wire management, and wires are damaged during installation.

-Similarly, conduits (the tube that encases wires between equipment) may leak.
-Whether due to a gap in a fitting or improper installation.
-A trained service technician will be able to locate the troubled portion and repair or replace it.
+Similarly, conduits (the tubes that encase wires between equipment) may leak.
+Whether due to a gap in a fitting or improper installation, a trained service technician will be able to locate the troubled portion and repair or replace it.

 These installer-driven mistakes shouldn’t be your burden to bear.
 The installation professionals should be able to easily address them to prevent further harm to the system.

-And if you partnered with an installation company that offers a workmanship warranty, these issues should be covered.
+And if you partner with an installation company that offers a workmanship warranty, these issues should be covered.